obbap1/pbaba-blog/content/posts/q-digest.md

 then the threshold is `19 * 0.25` = `4.75`.
 This means every item with a frequency less than 4.75 is compressed.

 #### Building a Q-digest
-At its core, a q-digest is a binary search tree.
+At its core, a q-digest is a binary tree.
 This tree comprises of all the numbers the q-digest should be aware of.

 To better understand this, I wrote a Rust library called [Quest](https://github.com/obbap1/quest/tree/master) that implements a q-digest.